saimn/sigal/README.rst

 `galleria`_.
 These librairies do a great job to display the images, Sigal does what is missing: resize images, create thumbnails, generate html pages.

-Sigal is currently compatible only with Python 2.
+Sigal is compatible with Python 2.7 and 3.3.

 Links :